sarah-antillia/Tensorflow-Image-Segmentation-MultipleMyeloma/README.md

 <h3>
 3.2 Evaluation
 </h3>
-Please move to a <b>./projects/TensorflowSlightlyFlexibleUNet/Augmented-MultipleMyeloma</b> folder,<br>
+Please move to the <b>./projects/TensorflowSlightlyFlexibleUNet/Augmented-MultipleMyeloma</b> folder,<br>
 and run the following bat file to evaluate TensorflowUNet model for MultipleMyeloma.<br>
 <pre>
 ./2.evaluate.bat